AML Policy

 • Records are retained to provide an audit trail and adequate evidence to the law enforcement agencies in their investigations;

 • All knowledge and/or suspicions are noted down in an internal SAR and forwarded to the MLRO.
-In turn, the MLRO will review the report and gathered information and submit a SAR to the FIUE within five (5) days of having received the internal SAR;
+In turn, the MLRO will review the report and gathered information and submit a SAR to the FIU within five (5) days of having received the internal SAR;

 • Information on any SARs is to be kept confidential and all internal SARs and external SARs together with any correspondence with the relevant authorities is to be retained by the company in a confidential manner;